notaika/wealthsimple-industry-project/README.md

 # Wealthsimple Industry Project

 ## Meet the Team
-Presented by Cyber Squatters | Aika, Tina, Brittany and Megha
+Presented by Cyber Squatters | Aika, Tina, Brittany and Megha. <br>
+This is our submission on this 24-hour industry hackathon.

 ## Problem Space
 How might we help Wealthsimple clients in Canada to improve their financial literacy and make better personal finance decisions?

-## Our Solution
+## Our Proposed Solution
 We propose a financial literacy enhancement feature within the Wealthsimple app.
 This feature offers users a series of financial literacy courses, quizzes, and rewards to improve their financial knowledge and decision-making skills.

 Key Features: